thulab/iot-benchmark/docs/DifferentTestModeConfig.md

 SENSOR_NUMBER=10
 CLIENT_NUMBER=5
 BATCH_SIZE_PER_WRITE=10
-OPERATION_PROPORTION=1:0:0:0:0:0:0:0:0:0:0
+OPERATION_PROPORTION=1:0:0:0:0:0:0:0:0:0:0:0:0
 # Number of batches contained in each data file
 BIG_BATCH_SIZE=100
 ```

 > Note:
-> The FILE_PATH folder should be an empty folder.
+> The `FILE_PATH` folder should be an empty folder.
 If it is not empty, an error will be reported and the generated data set will be stored in this folder.

 ## 6.1.
 Start Benchmark